Sydney protection zones

 The declarations

-Read the legal declarations for each protection zone to check if an activity is approved.
+Read the legal declarations for each protection zone to check if an activity is prohibited or restricted.

 - Submarine cable (Northern Sydney Protection Zone) Declaration 2007